chloehudzik/workfront-learn.en/help/workfront-proof/document-vs-proof.md

 ---
-title: Documents and Proofs Explained
+title: Understand the difference between a document and a proof
 description: Learn the difference between a document and a proof in [!DNL  Workfront].
 activity: use
 feature: Workfront Proof